TBCX

 1. Open channel name — if the value names an existing open channel, it is read as text (the caller controls encoding; TBCX does not alter it).

 2. Readable file path — if the value is a path to a readable file, it is opened in text mode (default UTF-8), read, and closed by tbcx::save.
+The normalized path is recorded in the artifact header for info script restoration at load time.

 3. Literal script text — otherwise the value is treated as inline Tcl script text.
 Consequently, a value that looks like a path but is not currently readable is compiled as script text, not reported as a file-open error.
+No source path is recorded.

 out — One of: